Ameobea/homepage/notes/content/posts/amdgpu_top-a-modern-radeontop-alternative.md

 > **However, it seems that `radeontop` is no longer actively developed/updated**.

-It's received ~7 commits in the past ~3 years and although it does still mostly work even with the latest GPUs like the 7900 XTX, but it's not under active development.
+It's received ~7 commits in the past ~3 years and it does still mostly work even with the latest GPUs like the 7900 XTX, but it's not under active development.

 ## Enter `amdgpu_top`